syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 N> Two way binding not supported in Android platform.

-## ShowBorder
+## Border visibility

-The `ShowBorder` property is used to modify the visibility of border.
-The following code example demonstrates how to change the border visibility in [`SfAutocomplete`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html).
-The default value of the `ShowBorder` property is **true**.
+The [`SfAutocomplete`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) ShowBorder property is used to modify the visibility of border and its default value is **true**.
+The following code example demonstrates how to change the border visibility,

 {% tabs %}
 {% highlight xaml %}

 <editors:SfAutocomplete x:Name="autoComplete"
-                        WidthRequest="250"
+                        WidthRequest="200"
                         HeightRequest="35"
                         ShowBorder = "False" />
 {% endhighlight %}